-I use pdm as a Python package manager, which is something like npm
+I use pdm as a Python package manager, which is something like npm.

-I've found it much better in terms of updating dependencies (pdm update -u
+I've found it much better in terms of updating dependencies (pdm update -u) and ensuring build reproducibility with the use of lockfiles.

 Regarding automatic dependency updates and deployment: